 The 4 Rules for Exercising When You Have Asthma

-If you have asthma, it might make you think that you can’t exercise or push your cardio to the point of heavy breathing.
+If you have asthma, you might think it's unsafe to exercise or push your cardio to the point of heavy breathing.
 Luckily, that’s not true.
-With the right information and medication, people with asthma can (and should) be just as active as anyone else.
+With the right care and medication, people with asthma can (and should) be as active as anyone else.

-Asthma is a chronic condition that causes inflammation and narrowing of the lung’s airways, and when it flares, it can become difficult to breathe.
+Asthma is a chronic condition that causes inflammation and narrowing of the lung’s airways.
+When it flares, it can be difficult to breathe.

 Asthma symptoms include: